Gingerbread Ornament Crochet Pattern

 Cut the yarn leaving a tail and pull through last st. Weave the yarn tail through the front loop only of the final round and pull to close.
 Hide end inside.

-CHEEKS (make 2, red)
+Cheeks (make 2, red)

 R1: 6 sc in magic ring (6)